Mathematical analysis and numerical resolution of a heat transfer problem arising in water recirculation: A radiation heat transfer problem with nonhomogeneous mixed boundary conditions

-\begin{pf} We will divide the proof into two parts, in the first part we will pass to the limit in the Galerkin approximation in order to obtain a solution for the system (\ref{eq:Asystem2}) and, in the second part, we will derive the estimates (\ref{eq:boundcont1}) and (\ref{eq:boundcont2}).
+\begin{pf} We will divide the proof into three parts, in the first part we will pass to the limit in the Galerkin approximation in order to obtain a solution for the system (\ref{eq:Asystem2}), in the second part, we will derive the estimates (\ref{eq:boundcont1}) and (\ref{eq:boundcont2}) and, finally, in the third part we will prove the uniqueness of solution.

 First, for a fixed index $k \in \mathbb{N}$, if we multiply (\ref{eq:Asystem3n}) by a scalar function $\psi$ continuously differentiable on $[0,T]$, such that $\psi(T)=0$, integrate with respect to $t$, and integrate by parts, we have, $\forall N \geq k$: